Myrtle Broome - Artist and Egyptologist

 Her father, Washington Broome had been associated with William Morris, and was a music publisher and also ran the old Bourne Press.
 He had a house ‘Avalon’ built in Grange Road, Bushey and decorated it with Myrtle’s help.

 Myrtle retired from Egyptology in 1937 and returned home to Bushey for good due to her father’s illness.
-For the rest of her life, she spent a quiet retreat with her art in her home of Avalon.
+For the rest of her life, she spent a quiet retreat with her art at the family home 'Avalon' in Grange Road.
 She died in Bushey on 27 January 1978.

 Exhibition organisers: Lucy Kinna and Laura Garrido-Gonzalez